9 Best Campgrounds in Joshua Tree National Park & Camping Details

 Ryan Campground is also very well positioned if you want to be in the west end of the park.
 The campground is especially popular with equestrian riders, owing to the nearby location of the California Riding Trail.
 Reservations for the 31 sites are available online, and of those 31, three are for bicycles and four are for equestrians.

 Indian Cove is a decent camping area but is not in the main section of the park and is outside of the entrance gates, near Twentynine Palms.
 The entrance to this campground is off Highway 62.
 Driving into the campground, the area looks like a moonscape - relatively barren and piled high with small boulders and giant monoliths.

-The campground has 101 sites for tents and RVs and can accommodate RVs up to 35 feet.
-It also has group campsites, which are set off on their own.
+The campground has 101 sites for tents and RVs (this total includes 13 group sites) and can accommodate RVs up to 35 feet.
+The very pleasant group campsites are set off on their own.